kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/07-user-registration.md

 * Enter another dupe user and you'll see the Headers already sent error is gone

-## Next - Sending back jwt once user has registered
+## Next - Sending back jwt once the user has registered